Bassaamm/PythonProjectIS424/README.md

  ###  It has a fully funcational dashboard to manage the products and do the crud operations on it
  ###  Authentication and Authorization are available

-### To Run the project you need to install the packages first
+### To Run the project you need to install the dependencies first

 ### run this commad